KJoshO0611/level/README.md

 - `!!achievement info <id>` - Get information about an achievement
 - `!!title set <title>` - Set your display title on your level card
 - `!!title remove` - Remove your current title
+- `!!quests` - View your available and active quests
+- `!!quest info <id>` - View details about a specific quest
+- `!!quest claim <id>` - Claim rewards for a completed quest
+- `!!event list` - View upcoming and active server events

 ### Admin Commands
 - `/config` - Open the server configuration dashboard